Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

-In summary, a homogeneous degree-2 multilinear polynomial is in \(\VanIdeal{\RFEparam01}\) \emph{if and only if}, when represented as a circulation, it satisfies the conservation law.
-This is the representation and ideal membership characterization for such polynomials in the special case \(k=0\), \(l=1\), and \(d=2\).
+In summary, a multilinear homogeneous degree-2 polynomial is in \(\VanIdeal{\RFEparam01}\) \emph{if and only if} its graphical representation satisfies the conservation law at every vertex.
+This is the representation and ideal membership characterization in the basic setting with \(k=0\), \(l=1\), and \(d=2\) for multilinear homogeneous polynomials.
+Note that, in this basic setting, the multilinear homogeneous degree-2 case represents the core of the problem.
+The remaining cases contain a univariate monomial, and are outside of $\RFEparam{0}{1}$ by \expref{Proposition}{prop.ideal.membership.degree-bound}.